hal-lab-u-tokyo/sakura-x-shell/README.md

 ## Project for Spartan-6
 [sakura-x-shell-ctrl](./sakura-x-shell-ctrl) includes ISE project for Spartan-6 FPGA.
 In addition, pre-built bitstream file and MCS file are included in that directory.
+The pre-built design is clocked at 50 MHz.
 Please see [Configuration with iMPACT](./doc/config_with_impact.md) to configure the Spartan-6 FPGA.

 ## Create a template project for Kintex-7